Akron-class airship: Design

-The two ships that would eventually become the Akron class were the first large rigid airships to be both designed and built in the US.
+The two ships that became the Akron class were the first large rigid airships to be both designed and built in the US.
 Goodyear-Zeppelin was a joint venture between Goodyear and Luftschiffbau Zeppelin, with the sharing of German experts and ideas to train the employees of Goodyear in airship construction.
 As part of this collaboration, Luftschiffbau Zeppelin's Chief Stress Engineer, Karl Arnstein, went to the United States to work with Goodyear on new designs and techniques.
-This allowed Arnstein to develop ideas of airship design away from the more conservative methods employed by the German company's Chief Designer, Ludwig Dürr.
+This allowed Arnstein to develop ideas of airship design away from the more conservative methods employed by the German company's chief designer, Ludwig Dürr.

 "Deep Rings" and triple keel

 Most traditional zeppelin designs were composed of a series of main rings, made from a single reinforced girder, with unreinforced rings, which provided shape but not structural strength, in the spaces in between.
 Arnstein's proposal for the two new ships was to have the main rings composed of a pair of rings, connected by supports that formed triangles all around the circumference of the ring.
-These "deep rings", made of duraluminum, were spaced further apart than the single rings used in zeppelins, and were believed to offer greater strength, for which the US Navy was prepared to accept that the framework was heavier than in similar German produced airships.
+These "deep rings", made of duraluminum, were spaced further apart than the single rings used in zeppelins, and were believed to offer greater strength, for which the US Navy was prepared to accept that the framework was heavier than in similar German-produced airships.
 Similarly, rather than using a single structural keel along the underside of the hull, Arnstein's design had three, triangular shaped keels - one along the top of the airship, which was used to provide access to the valves of the ship's gas cells, and two more placed at 45 degree angles on each side of the bottom of the hull, which supported the engine compartments and crew spaces.

 Engines and gas cells

-Unlike in previous airship designs, the new US ships, with their triple keels and using of helium rather than hydrogen, were designed to have their engine compartments installed within the hull itself, rather than having external power cars, which had the benefits of easier access to the engines, and reduced drag in flight.
+Unlike in previous airship designs, the new US ships, with their triple keels and using helium rather than hydrogen, were designed to have their engine compartments installed within the hull, rather than having external power cars, which had the benefits of easier access to the engines and reduced drag in flight.
 Each of the eight Maybach VL-2 12-cylinder gasoline-powered engines was capable of 560 hp, with the propeller shafts attached being rotatable, allowing forward and reverse thrust, and downward thrust to assist in landing.
 The ships had installed a total of twelve gas cells made of gelatin-latex fabric, each containing 541,660 cuft of helium.

 One compromise that had to be reached over the placement of the engines was that they were mounted in a straight line.
 Most airships of the period had their engines mounted at different heights along the length of the hull, which allowed each propeller to operate in relatively "clean" air that had not been displaced by the propeller in front.
 However, attempting to re-engineer the structure of the hull to try and stagger the placement of the engines was seen as both adding too much weight and being too complex.